 Interested in going to college, but are not sure what to do next?
 We've pulled some resources together to get you started.

-BVSD can earn free college credit at the same time as high school credit, giving them a head start on their college and career goals.
+BVSD students can earn free college credit at the same time as high school credit, giving them a head start on their college and career goals.

 Beginning with the Class of 2021, in order for BVSD students to graduate high school and receive a high school diploma, they must meet Colorado’s new graduation guidelines.